qtuong180402/Tetris_OOP/README.md

 # Tetris_OOP
+This report presents our final project for the OOP course: a Tetris game.
+The project demonstrates key OOP principles like encapsulation, inheritance, and polymorphism.
+It includes features such as dynamic block generation, collision detection, and a scoring system, showcasing how OOP is used to build engaging and maintainable software.

 1.1	About our group:
 DNAT group is an Object-Oriented Programming project group.
 We have 4 members, including:
 Full name - GitHub username